Six ways to last longer in the sack

 Contrary to what some people might believe, a bit of self-love won’t make you go blind or ruin your sex life.
 In fact, edging like this is a form of biofeedback and can help you last longer during sex.
 By focusing intently on how your body reacts and the feeling you get when you’re about to cum, you can learn to recognise it so when you’re with a partner, you will have trained yourself to prolong the experience before you do.
 Using toys like Fleshjacks are a great way to do this because, let’s face it, your hand never really feels like the real thing.

 What’s not to love about someone who puts you first in the sack?
 If you know you tend to cum before you’re ready, or before your partners do, take a break from yourself and get to work on them.
-You might not only make them cum first, but it should score you some serious extra points with your partners.
+You might not only make them cum first, but it should score you some serious extra points.

 Topical numbing creams work by reducing the sensitivity of your dick so you don’t feel as much stimulation during sex as you normally would.
 Just like a doctor would rub on your skin before an injection, you’re meant to apply the gel or spray roughly ten minutes before sex.